thuml/Large-Time-Series-Model/README.md

 ## Future Work

-We are preparing to provide the online service for zero-shot forecasting ([demo](https://thuml.github.io/timer/assets/img/demo.mp4)).
+We are preparing to provide the online service for zero-shot forecasting.
 Please stay tuned for the update!

 ## Citation